-There are three pupil progress meetings a year where each child is discussed in detail with the identify a child's strengths, barriers to learning and additional support that may be needed
+There are three pupil progress meetings a year where each child is discussed in detail.
+In these meetings we identify the child's strengths, barriers to learning and additional support that may be needed

 Children on the SEND register receive additional parent meetings 3 times a year to monitor and review progress towards their outcomes on their Pupil Profile.
-In addition children with EHCPs have annual reviews.
+In addition, children with EHCPs have annual reviews.